qamarelsafadi/JetpackComposeTracker/README.md

 You typically want to configure **RecompositionTrackerTheme** once in your app (e.g., at the root of your UI or in an Application class), then apply **trackRecompositionsIf()** wherever needed.
 This ensures consistent styling across your entire app.

+## How It Works

+This tool uses the `Modifier.trackRecompositions()` to track recompositions.
+When a recomposition occurs, the component will display a red border, and the recomposition count will update.

+The library provides two main functions:
+- `trackRecompositions()`: Always tracks recompositions
+- `trackRecompositionsIf(enabled: Boolean)`: Conditionally tracks recompositions based on the enabled parameter

 ## Contribution